 Three of my favourite films of his are as follows: Ask a Policeman, Oh Mr Porter and Where’s that Fire.

 All three of these movies starred Hay with his most regular film companions, Moore Marriott and Graham Moffatt.
-Another favourite of mine, one without Moore and Moffatt, is the ghost of St Michael’s, this also starred John Laurie, Claude Hulbert and Charles Hawtrey.
+Another favourite of mine, one without Moore and Moffatt, is the ghost of St Michael’s.
+This movie also starred John Laurie, Claude Hulbert and Charles Hawtrey.

 It was a few months ago on a grey rainy day that I had the chance to visit his final resting place, so I made the short journey down to see his grave.
-Getting on the train and the walk to cemetery added to the whole feeling of a personal kind of ceremony; one where I was making a special trip to see a much admired comedian and man.
+Getting on the train and the walk to the cemetery added to the whole feeling of a personal kind of ceremony; one where I was making a special trip to see a much-admired comedian and man.